compmem/smile/docs/smile_states.rst

         Label(text="Third state", duration=2)
     exp.run()

-As shown above, the default state of your experiment is a :py:class:`~smile.state.Serial` state in which all of the states initialized between `exp = Experiment()` and `exp.run()` are children of.
+As shown above, the default state of an experiment is a :py:class:`~smile.state.Serial` state in which all of the states initialized between `exp = Experiment()` and `exp.run()` are children of.